 A chequing account is built for daily transactions — bill payments, debit card purchases, transfers, and e-Transfers.
 A savings account is designed to hold money you’re not spending immediately, ideally earning interest while it sits.
 Some accounts (like EQ Bank’s Personal Account) blend both functions into one, which simplifies things considerably.

-Honestly?
 Only if you’re disciplined about tracking the expiry date and have a plan for where to move your money after.
-We’ve seen too many families open an account for a 4.5% promo rate and end up earning 0.30% two years later because they forgot to switch.
-If you want simplicity, choose an account with a strong everyday rate and skip the promo games entirely.
+Too many families open an account for a 4.5% promo rate and end up earning 0.30% two years later because they forgot to switch.
+If you want simplicity, choose an account with a strong everyday rate and skip the promotional games entirely.

 For most families, yes — especially if you choose Simplii or Tangerine, which both offer ATM access and unlimited transactions.
-EQ Bank and Wealthsimple work well as primary accounts for families who rarely need physical cash.
+EQ Bank and Wealthsimple Cash work well as primary accounts for families who rarely need physical cash.
+The only real limitation is branch access for complex in-person transactions, which most families need infrequently.

 None of the digital banks in this article require a minimum balance to avoid fees.
-TD’s fee waiver requires you to maintain $4,000 at all times — one of the most common reasons families decide to switch.
+TD’s fee waiver requires you to maintain $4,000 at all times — one of the most common reasons families decide to switch away from traditional banks.

 Absolutely — and many families do.
 A common setup is a Simplii or Tangerine chequing account for everyday spending, EQ Bank for savings, and Wealthsimple for investing.
 Keeping money at more than one institution is normal and has no downside other than slightly more to track.
-If you’re looking for a system to manage it all without the mental overhead, our family finance system guide walks through how to set it up.
+Our family finance system guide walks through how to set it up so it runs automatically.

 Credit unions (like Meridian in Ontario or Servus in Alberta) are a strong option for families who want member-owned banking with branch access and competitive rates.
 They aren’t covered by CDIC, but they’re protected by provincial deposit insurance — a separate but equivalent protection.
 If there’s a well-regarded credit union in your province, it’s worth considering alongside the options on this list.

-If you’re setting up your teen with their first account — or helping them get sorted before heading off to school — the accounts on this list are a solid starting point, but there are also student-specific offers worth knowing about.
-Many banks waive fees entirely for students, and some include perks like free overdraft protection or higher ATM limits.
-We cover the best options in detail in our guide to the best student chequing accounts in Canada, including what to look for when your kid is managing money on their own for the first time.
+The accounts on this list are a solid starting point, but there are also student-specific offers worth knowing about.
+Many banks waive fees entirely for students and include perks like free overdraft protection or higher ATM limits.
+We cover the best options in detail in our guide to the best student chequing accounts in Canada.